Which Is The Largest Freshwater Lake In India?

 Wular Lake: History Amongst Nature

 Lake Wular is among the 49 other wetlands of India; all are a part of the Ramsar Site.
-Although it falls under “The Conventions of Wetlands”, established by UNESCO in 1971, Lake Wular faces certain environmental threats.
+Although it falls under “The Conventions of Wetlands,” established by UNESCO in 1971, Lake Wular faces certain environmental threats.

-They include threats like fertilizer pollution, waterfowl & migratory bird hunting, agriculture, and also animal waste.
+They include threats like fertilizer pollution, waterfowl & migratory bird hunting, agriculture, and animal waste.
 The lake is now half of what it was before.

-About eight thousand fishermen depend on lake Wular for their livelihood.
+About eight thousand fishermen depend on Lake Wular for their livelihood.
 60% of fish in Kashmir comes from the lake itself.
 People from the nearby villages also harvest the plants like the Nymphoides and the Phragmites for animal fodder.

 The lake is home to thousands of birds.
-A few of them are the short-toed eagle, alpine swift, common cuckoo, golden eagle, and also the Himalayan monal.
+A few of them are the short-toed eagle, alpine swift, common cuckoo, golden eagle, and the Himalayan monal.

 Lake Wular Tourism: The Largest Freshwater Lake In India